ue bot icon

 August 18, 2011

-Not every client is a good client.
+Not every customer is a good client.
 Not every prospect is worth your time and effort.
 I see businesses every day that spend too much time on the wrong opportunities.
 I’ve often heard one or more of the following rationalizations from my clients and colleagues on why they do this:

 • We’ve done business with them in the past.